Edward J. Logue: Head of the New York State Urban Development Corporation (1968–1975)

 As head of the agency, Logue oversaw the construction of various housing projects, notably on Roosevelt Island.
 33,000 units were constructed under Logue.
 He also supported a failed plan to construct 900 low-income housing units in Westchester County, New York.
-In the late 1960s, he led a project to design a neighborhood in Fort Lincoln, Washington D.C. for 25,000 people as requested by then-President Lyndon B. Johnson.
+In the late 1960s, he led a project to design a neighborhood in Fort Lincoln, Washington, D.C., for 25,000 people as requested by then-President Lyndon B. Johnson.
 However, nothing came of the planning.

 President of the South Bronx Development Organization (1979–1985)

 From 1975 until 1985, Logue worked to revitalize the South Bronx, considered at the time a symbol of urban decay.
-On October 5, 1977 President Jimmy Carter walked on Charlotte Street, a desolate section of the area, drawing attention to its neglect and abandonment.
+On October 5, 1977, President Jimmy Carter walked on Charlotte Street, a desolate section of the area, drawing attention to its neglect and abandonment.
 Overall unemployment was estimated by several nongovernmental agencies to be around 25 percent.
 The area had been negatively impacted, in part, by an oversaturation of housing that resulted from the construction by the UDC of an excessive amount of new subsidized housing at a time when the borough's population was actively declining.
 Logue's work in the South Bronx culminated in a term as president of the South Bronx Development Organization from its creation in April 1979 until 1985, having been appointed to the position by New York City Mayor Ed Koch.
 During this period he initiated work that would vastly improve the area.
 The New York Times in a March 1987 Metro Matters column called Charlotte Street “a metaphor for urban renaissance.”
-And President Clinton, upon visiting Charlotte Street in 1997, declared the South Bronx to be a model for inner-city renewal.
+President Bill Clinton, upon visiting Charlotte Street in 1997, declared the South Bronx to be a model for inner-city renewal.

 Later life

-Logue died on January 27, 2000.
+Logue died on January 27, 2000, in West Tisbury, Massachusetts.
 The mayor of Boston, Thomas Menino said of him: "Ed Logue was a guy who reinvented Boston".